-Poetry Films for the Environment at LYRA Bristol 14 March
+Poetry Films for the Environment / Biosphere at LYRA Bristol, 14 march 2020

 Mary McDonald, Penn Kemp; Ian Gibbins; Helen Dewbery, Suzannah Evans; Helen Moore, Howard Vause; Jutta Pryor, Lucy English; Janet Lees; Fiona Tin Wei Lam, Tisha Deb Pillai; Valerie LeBlanc, Daniel Dugas; Meriel Lland; Sarah Tremlett.

 Here is the stimulating panel discussion with Lucy English poet, co-director of LYRA and Liberated Words, and ecopoets Helen Moore and Caleb Parkin.
-Sadly, Mark Smalley of Extinction Rebellion, ecopoet Dr Meriel Lland and myself – poetry filmmaker Sarah Tremlett, co-curator and co-director of Liberated Words, could not be there.
+Sadly, Mark Smalley of Extinction Rebellion, ecopoet Dr Meriel Lland and myself could not be there.
 However, the discussion turned out to be very successful in our absence.

 Poetry Films for the Environment

 Arnolfini Art Gallery